 a Spring vignette display with vintage decor and a vintage hanky with Tulips

 At estate sales, look for the room in the house where they are selling all of the blankets, towels and sheets.
-In my experience, that room will have the vintage textiles in it as well.
+From my experience, that room will have the vintage textiles in it, as well.

 A super easy way to use a hanky as decor is to display it in a bowl.
 Any shallow bowl will work.